top of page

 PORT IS THE LEFT SIDE OF THE BOAT WHEN FACING FORWARD

-Port (the drink) is red as is the light used on the port side
+Port (the drink) is red, as is the colour of the light used on the port side.

 STARBOARD IS THE RIGHT SIDE OF THE BOAT WHEN FACING FORWARD

-• If you are facing the stern (back of the boat) these positions dont move, remain on the same sides of the boat as normal, so port will now be on your right and starboard on your left
+• If you are facing the stern (back of the boat), these positions don't move; they remain on the same sides of the boat as usual, so port will now be on your right and starboard on your left.

 THE TOILET IS THE HEAD